thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

-conformance to IEEE 802.1AR; 802.1AR is broader and mandates hardware, security, and process requirements outside IoT constraints, while this profile borrows terminology and fields but intentionally omits those operational requirements. since such a compliance statement goes beyond the use of the terminology and the certificate content and would include the use of management protocols, fulfillment of certain hardware security requirements, and interfaces to access these hardware security modules.
+conformance to IEEE 802.1AR; 802.1AR is broader and mandates hardware, security, and process requirements outside IoT constraints, while this profile borrows terminology and fields but intentionally omits those operational requirements.
+Since such a compliance statement goes beyond the use of the terminology and the certificate content and would include the use of management protocols, fulfillment of certain hardware security requirements, and interfaces to access these hardware security modules.
 Placing these